 Kikokara bodywork can help with

-• Stuck emotions
+• Stuck / inaccessible emotions

-• Nervous system grounding
+• Nervous system grounding + replenishing

 • Muscle and joint tension